James-Firth/BoardGameTurnManager/README.md

 * Publish it properly with signing
 * Consider Play Store Release

+### Testing Information
+Debugging and testing performed on an HTC One running Kitkat.

 ###Screenshot Walkthrough

 When you first open the app select number of players: